 *Some of these items are already included, while others can be included for a nominal fee.

 Australians and adventure lovers the world over flock to Fraser to bask in its sunshine, beaches, forests and splendour.
-FleetCrew has a fleet of Fraser Island 4WD hire vehicles.
+FleetCrew has a fleet of K’gari (Fraser Island) 4WD hire vehicles.
 We have a range of diverse 4WD vehicles that vary from Tray Back Single Cab Utes to 8 Seater Toyota LandCruiser 200 series 4×4’s.
 Our range of vehicles allows you to select a vehicle to meet the needs of your trek and group size.
 All of our vehicles are exquisitely maintained.
-If you are interested to hire a 4WD to explore Fraser Island you can browse our recreational fleet.
+If you are interested to hire a 4WD to explore K’gari (Fraser Island) you can browse our recreational fleet.
 If you would need further assistance you can contact us here.
 Safe driving!

-If you haven’t had enough yet, please read more in our Fraser Island 4WD Travel Guide – Part 2.
+If you haven’t had enough yet, please read more in our K’gari (Fraser Island) 4WD Travel Guide – Part 2.